-By definition, inland flooding doesn't occur at the coast, yet hazard specialists consider it with coastal flooding because it often occurs in connection with landfalling tropical and extratropical cyclones.
-Inland floods can result when moderate precipitation falls for several days, when intense precipitation falls over a short period, when snowpack melts quickly, or when a dam or levee fails.
-Whenever the volume of water on land overcomes the capacity of the natural and built drainage systems to carry it away, flooding can result.
+By definition, inland flooding doesn't occur on the coast, yet hazard specialists consider it with other coastal issues because it is often the result of landfalling coastal storms.
+Inland floods can also result after rain falls for many days in a row, following brief periods of intense precipitation, when snowpack melts quickly, or when dams or levees fail.
+Whenever the volume of water on land overcomes the capacity of natural and built drainage systems to carry it away, inland flooding can result.

-Inland floods cause more damage annually than any other severe weather event—averaging $6.9 billion per year for the period 1976–2006.
+On average, the annual cost of damage from inland floods is higher than any other severe weather event—averaging $6.9 billion per year for the period 1976–2006.
 More than 60 percent of U.S. hurricane-caused deaths from 1970 to 1999 occurred in inland counties, with more than half of those deaths related to freshwater flooding.3